-11.1 INTRODUCTION 11-3
+11.1 INTRODUCTION

-11.2 JTAG PINS 11-5
+11.2 JTAG PINS

-11.3 TAP CONTROLLER 11-6
+11.3 TAP CONTROLLER

 11 4 DSP56600 RESTRICTIONS 11-12

-The DSP56600 core provides a dedicated user-accessible Test Access Port (TAP) that is fully compatible with the IEEE 1149.1 Standard Test Access Port and Boundary Scan Architecture.
+The DSP56602 provides a dedicated user-accessible Test Access Port (TAP) that is fully compatible with the IEEE 1149.1 Standard Test Access Port and Boundary Scan Architecture.
 Problems associated with testing high density circuit boards have led to development of this proposed standard under the sponsorship of the Test Technology Committee of IEEE and the Joint Test Action Group (JTAG).
-The DSP56600 core implementation supports circuit-board test strategies based on this standard.
+The DSP56602 implementation supports circuit-board test strategies based on this standard.

 The test logic includes a TAP that consists of five dedicated signal pins, a 16-state controller, and three test data registers.
 A Boundary Scan Register (BSR) links all device signal pins into a single shift register.
 The test logic, implemented utilizing static logic design, is independent of the device system logic.
-The DSP56600 core implementation provides the following capabilities:
+The DSP56602 implementation provides the following capabilities:

-- Perform boundary scan operations to test circuit-board electrical continuity (EXTEST). - Bypass the DSP56600 core for a given circuit-board test by effectively reducing the BSR to a single cell (BYPASS). - Sample the DSP56600 core-based device system pins during operation and transparently shift out the result in the BSR.
-Preload values to output pins prior to invoking the EXTEST instruction (SAMPLE/PRELOAD). - Disable the output drive to pins during circuit-board testing (HI-Z). - Provide a means of accessing the On-Chip Emulation (OnCE) controller and circuits to control a target system (ENABLE_ONCE). - Provide a means of entering the Debug mode of operation (DEBUG_REQUEST). - Query identification information (manufacturer, part number and version) from an DSP56600 core-based device (IDCODE). - Force test data onto the outputs of an DSP56600 core-based device while replacing its boundary-scan register in the serial data path with a single bit register (CLAMP).
+- Perform boundary scan operations to test circuit-board electrical continuity (EXTEST). - Bypass the DSP56600 core for a given circuit-board test by effectively reducing the BSR to a single cell (BYPASS). - Sample the DSP56602 pins during operation and transparently shift out the result in the BSR.
+Preload values to output pins prior to invoking the EXTEST instruction (SAMPLE/PRELOAD). - Disable the output drive to pins during circuit-board testing (HI-Z). - Provide a means of accessing the On-Chip Emulation (OnCE) controller and circuits to control a target system (ENABLE ONCE). - Provide a means of entering the Debug mode of operation (DEBUG REQUEST). - Query identification information (manufacturer, part number and version) from the DSP56602 (IDCODE). - Force test data onto the outputs of a DSP56602 while replacing its Boundary Scan Register in the serial data path with a single bit register (CLAMP).

-This section, which includes aspects of the JTAG implementation that are specific to the DSP56600 core, is intended to be used with the supporting IEEE 1149.1 document.
-The discussion includes those items required by the standard to be defined and, in certain cases, provides additional information specific to the DSP56600 core implementation.
+This section, which includes aspects of the JTAG implementation that are specific to the DSP56602, is intended to be used with the supporting IEEE 1149.1 document.
+The discussion includes those items required by the standard to be defined and, in certain cases, provides additional information specific to the DSP56602.
 For internal details and applications of the standard, refer to the IEEE 1149.1 document.
 Figure 11-1 shows a block diagram of the TAP port.